 Shabbat, Hebrew for day of rest, is the most important day in the Jewish calendar.
 Conducted in both Hebrew and English, this service includes the lighting of the Sabbath candles, the recital of Kiddush, and prayers over wine, bread, and the Sabbath day itself.
 Discussions concerning Jewish life, practice, and world affairs will also take place as a part of this service option.
 Students are also offered the opportunity to celebrate holidays and attend special events with the Jewish community in the South Bend/Mishawaka area and to attend the annual AIPAC Policy Conference in Washington, DC.

 This Spiritual Life offering enables students to reflect on their lives and the lives of others from the standpoint of various philosophical traditions, both ancient and modern.
 Students immerse themselves in Chinese philosophy, Buddhism, and Native American Belief groups.
 In this service, emphasis is given to respectful, engaging dialogue with those who may have divergent viewpoints.

 Mass is the Roman Catholic community coming together to worship and honor God.
 There are many opportunities for students to be involved in the Mass: helping the priest at the altar, proclaiming the word of the Lord, distributing the Eucharist, leading the congregation in song, or providing music for the Mass.
 Holy Days of Obligation and Penance services also enable Culver’s Roman Catholic students, faculty, and staff to celebrate the Sacraments together during the school year.

-In this 16-week service option, students will attend each of our Spiritual Life services, explore the beliefs of each tradition, and have an opportunity for reflection and discussion of their experiences.
-At the end of the 16 weeks, students will then choose to attend one service for the rest of the school year.
-As a capstone to this service option, students will begin formulating their own personal Statement of Belief.
+In this service option, students attend each of our Spiritual Life services, explore the beliefs of each tradition, and have an opportunity for reflection and discussion of their experiences.
+Lasting the duration of the school year, students have plenty of time to process their thoughts.
+As a capstone, students begin formulating their own personal Statement of Belief.